r-stemmle/mastermind/README.md

 * Game displays ascii art titles and colorful text

 To-do list:
-* Refactor top_ten method to allow for fewer than 10 records in JSON file
 * Create executable script to allow user to run 'mastermind' directly from their Terminal
-* Update install directions in README
 * Refactor game_test.rb
-* Update README with screenshots and/or code snippets

 ## Status
 Project is: _in progress_